akshan-main/creditscoring-segmentation/README.md

 # creditscoring-segmentation

-Credit scoring and segmentation involve assessing the creditworthiness of individuals or businesses and categorizing them into specific groups.
+Credit scoring and segmentation involve assessing the creditworthiness of individuals or businesses and categorizing them into specific groups.<br>
 <br>
 <br>
 Dataset:<br>